technopreneur-milind/Project/README.md

   a) Navigate to ecommerce2 from a Terminal

   Execute run.sh
-  You should see server available at 8080
+  In about 2 mins, You should see server available at 8080

   Navigate to following link to make sure , server has started :